syntax-tree/unist-util-lsp/readme.md

 ## When should I use this?

-This project is useful when you want to deal with unist ASTs and a language server.
+This project is useful when you are dealing with both unist ASTs and a language server.

 ## Install